 DISCUSSION

 Fuels maps are used as data inputs to numerous modelling applications, including consumption and emissions models such as the First Order Fire Effects Model (Reinhardt et al. 1998) and Consume (Prichard et al. in press), wildland fire behavior prediction tools such as FLAMMAP (Finney 2006) and smoke dispersion modeling tools and frameworks such as the Wildland Fire Emissions Information System (French et al. 2011) and BlueSky (Larkin et al. 2014).
 For many modeling studies of biomass and climate, the importance of incorporating uncertainty is the foundation of simulations.
 For example, coarse-scale dynamic vegetation models draw inputs from probability distributions in order to model stochastic processes of fire and climate (Quillet et al. 2010, Shankar et al. 2018).
 Bootstrapping is also used to understand the effect of sampling variability on model predictions; for example, Gregg and Hummel (2002) used bootstrapped tree lists to evaluate impacts on Forest Vegetation Simulator projections (Gregg and Hummel 2002).
-However, to date, probability distributions of mapped fuels have not been available for simulating fire behavior, effects and smoke production.
+However, to date, distributions of mapped fuels have not been available for simulating fire behavior, effects and smoke production.

-For many simulation studies of wildland fire and vegetation, the importance of incorporating uncertainty is the foundation of modeling.
-For example, coarse-scale dynamic vegetation models draw inputs from probability distributions in order to model stochastic processes of fire and climate (Quillet et al. 2010, Shankar et al. 2018).
-Models for emissions inventories are becoming increasingly sophisticated and require corresponding complexity in input fuels datasets.
 Despite the acknowledged variability of fuels at multiple spatial scales (Keane et al. 2012), there are currently no products that incorporate uncertainty in estimating the biomass of wildland fuels in North America.

 The fuel loading database offers a compilation of existing data sources on surface and canopy fuels for the United States and Canada.
-As expected, we observed a wide range in fuel loadings by major fuel category (aboveground tree biomass, shrubs, herbs, CWD, litter and duff), and distribution fits were generally best fitted with a right-tailed gamma curve, representing a majority of low values with long right tails to higher values.
-Of the XXX EVT Groups, we are able to present at least one fitted distribution for 64 EVT groups.
+As expected, we observed a wide range in fuel loadings by major fuel category (aboveground tree biomass, shrubs, herbs, CWD, litter and duff), and distribution fits were generally best fitted with either a gamma or lognormal distribution, right-skewed distributions representing a majority of low values with long right tails to higher values.
+Of the 134 EVT Groups supported in the database, we are able to present at least one fitted distribution for 64 EVT groups.
 Fitted distributions can be used to provide random draws from the distribution fits or values that range across percentiles, including the 25th, 50th and 75th percentile values presented in this paper.